Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-introduction.md

 1. Open Unity Hub.
 1. Click **Add**.
-1. Navigate to the unzipped folder. select the `Basic/2dSpaceShooter` or `Basic/Invaders` folder to add the respective project.
+1. Navigate to the unzipped folder. select the one of the projects in the `Basic` folder to add the respective project.

 :::important Compatibility
 The Bitesize Samples have been built for a specific Unity version.
 You can see the version after adding a sample to the Unity Hub or in the description of the [repository](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize).
 We recommend using the same Unity version to avoid potential issues.